 Voles are among the worst pests to find eating away at a lawn or garden.
 Although small, these rodents do substantial damage to plant life.
 Unfortunately, often the vole infestation is detected only after they have already done significant damage to plants and grass.
 You need vole control long before then.

-A vole is a very small mouse-like rodent which rarely exceeds 7 inches long when full grown.
+A vole is a very small mouse-like rodent that rarely exceeds 7 inches long when fully grown.
 Like other rodents, they breed quickly and a single breeding pair can produce 5-10 litters of pups per year.
 It is easy to see why vole populations need to be addressed quickly and professionally.